 In 2018, the Uruguayan government enacted Decree No. 272/018, which imposes an obligation to label certain food and beverage products that contain sodium, sugar, fats or saturated fats with health warnings.
-Coca-Cola FEMSA began complying with these requirements on February 29, 2020, as dictated by the Decree.
+In September 2020, the Uruguayan government enacted a subsequent decree, Decree No. 246/020, changing the parameter to measure if any product is required to have health warnings, and the date to start complying was extended until February 1, 2021.
+Coca-Cola FEMSA is currently in compliance with this decree.

 In 2018, the Brazilian government enacted Law No. 13,709/2018 (Personal Data Protection Law), which imposes control measures and other rights and obligations with respect to the processing of personal data by natural persons and legal entities, including by digital means.
 This law aims to create higher levels of certainty and transparency for data owners, containing obligations to display evidence of compliance and strict penalties for perpetrators who cause damage as a result of their violation of the law.
-Although this law is already enacted, we are not required to comply with it until August 2020.
+Although this law is already enacted and in full force since September 2020, penalties and fines will be imposed starting in August 2021.
+Coca-Cola FEMSA is currently implementing procedures to be able to meet the law's requirements.